Robust Hybrid Learning With Expert Augmentation: Discussion

-\paragraph{Relaxing exactness.} Even with a strong inductive bias on the decoder, achieving exactness is hopeless in practical settings.
+\paragraph{Relaxing exactness.} Even with a solid inductive bias on the decoder, achieving exactness is hard in practical settings.
 However, our experiments demonstrate that expert-augmentation works in practice.
-We can explain this by taking a look at \figref{fig:ood_vizu}.
+We can explain this by looking at \figref{fig:ood_vizu}.
 If the generative model that maps $x$ and $(z_a, z_e)$ is incorrect, the mapping from $\mathcal{Z}_a$ and $\mathcal{Z}_e$ could be slightly off from $\accentset{+}{\Omega}$.
-However, this does not preclude the set of augmented samples to be closer to $\accentset{+}{\Omega}$ than $\Omega$ and to induce a better predictive model on $\accentset{+}{\Omega}$ than the original model trained only on $\Omega$.
+However, this does not preclude the set of augmented samples from being closer to $\accentset{+}{\Omega}$ than $\Omega$ and from inducing a better predictive model on $\accentset{+}{\Omega}$ than the original model trained only on $\Omega$.
+Another argument is the effectiveness of data augmentation for training classical deep learning models, which works well even when some augmentations do not generate realistic samples.
+In addition, \citet{zhanggeneralization} have observed that the dominant cause of overfitting in classical variational autoencoders is usually coming from the encoder, similarly to what happens with amortized hybrid learning.
+In this regard, an unexpected advantage of expert augmentation would be to reduce this source of overfitting in addition to the OOD robustness gain.

-\paragraph{Limitations} We considered expert models that are parameterized by a small number of parameters, which can be covered densely via sampling.
-Covering densely a higher dimensional parameter space with the augmentation strategy becomes quickly impossible, hence a smarter sampling strategy would be required, such as worst-case sampling.
-Another difficulty is to choose a plausible range of parameters that contains both the train and the test support, this will often require a human expert in the loop.
-Finally, we assume that the train distribution of $z_a$ should be representative of the test distribution, we empirically observed that a softer version of this assumption could be enough.
-However, performance will eventually decline as the support of the test distribution for $z_a$ is far from the training domain.
+\paragraph{Limitations.} We have considered expert models that are parameterized by a small number of parameters and are covered densely via sampling.
+For higher dimensional parameter space the augmentation strategy might become inapplicable.
+Hence, a more ingenious sampling strategy, such as worst-case sampling, would be required.
+Another difficulty is choosing a plausible range of parameters that contains both the train and the test support; this will often need a human expert in the loop.
+If the chosen distribution does not cover some test configurations the robustness guarantees for these configurations collapse.
+On the opposite, a distribution that is too broad may also impact negatively the quality of the model.
+For instance, learning the right encoding behaviour for those unnecessary configurations consumes representation capacity that is then unavailable for IID configurations.
+In this case the model might perform worse than before augmentation on the training distribution.
+Indeed, some of our results have shown that the training error may slightly increase while the test error decreases.